ms264556/Hackery/pages/Decrypt Ruckus Backups.md

 But it also works for ZoneDirector & Unleashed backups and debug logs, which is useful.

-Unfortunately my language of choice is C#, so the decryption/encryption currently needs PowerShell (or you can copy the class into Visual Studio).
+There's a C# and Python version.
+The C# version is much more efficient, so use that if you have a choice (or want to convert the algorithm to a different language).

-## Ruckus Crypt PowerShell Class
+## Ruckus Crypt PowerShell Functions (using C#)
 ```powershell
 Add-Type -Language CSharp @"
 using System;